itk-dev/itkdev_base_theme/themes/starterkit_project_theme/README.md

 ## Templates

-Add your custom templates and override templates in the `Templates` folder.
+Add your custom templates and override templates in a `templates` folder.

 ## Styling